Peter von Pennavaire

-Peter Ernst von Pennavaire (1678/1680-19 January 1759) was the son of a French advocate (attorney) in Toulouse who fled France in about 1685.
+Peter Ernst von Pennavaire (born 1678 or 1680; died 19 January 1759) was the son of a French advocate (attorney) in Toulouse who fled France in about 1685.
 He served in the Prussian army, achieving the rank of lieutenant general of cavalry and proprietor of the Leib-Carabiniers (Cürassier-Regiment No 11).
 He was the recipient of the Black Eagle Order and Pour le Mérite.
 At age 80, he led his cavalry in a charge at the Battle of Breslau at the Austrian front, and died of complications from injuries he received there.

 Family

 The Pennavaire family originated in Guyenne, France; Pierre de Pennavaire from Saint-Antonin-Noble-Val (died 1711 in Berlin) was an advocate (attorney) in Toulouse.
 After the Edict of Fontainebleau (1685) (also called the revocation of the Edict of Nantes), he fled with his four sons to the safety of Protestant Berlin.

 Peter von Pennavaire, sometimes called Pierre (II), was probably born in Toulouse or Guyenne 6 August 1680.
 He married Margaretha Rey, from an Erlanger patriarchal and merchant family.
 The pair had several children; one of the sons died in the War of Austrian Succession.
 The daughter, Renata Margarethe (21 July 1730- 2 February 1795) married in 1747 to Colonel Stephan Gottlieb von Dewitz (23 July 1723-1787), a son of Lieutenant General Friedrich Wilhelm von Dewitz.

 Pennavaire's older brother, Johann Jakob von Pennavaire, also called Jean Jacques (21 Jan 1678-5 Feb 1750), was also in Prussian military service and first served in the Dragoon Regiment Derfflinger.
 Pennavaire's son, also Johann Jakob, fought in the War of Austrian Succession, probably in his uncle's regiment, and died as a Rittmeister in 1741.
 His brother retired as a full Colonel on 4 February 1741 after having commanded the Schulenburg Dragoon Regiment.